-Gaucher disease type 2 is an inherited lysosomal storage (metabolic) disorder in which harmful quantities of a fatty substance called glucocerebroside accumulate in the spleen, liver, lungs, bone marrow, and brain.
-Liver and spleen enlargement are often apparent by 3 months of age.
-Children typically develop extensive and progressive brain damage and many die by 2 years of age.
-Gaucher disease type 2 is caused by mutations in the GBA gene.
-It is inherited in an autosomal recessive pattern.
+Gaucher disease is an inherited lysosomal storage (metabolic) disorder in which harmful quantities of a fatty substance called glucocerebroside accumulates in the spleen, liver, lungs, bone marrow, and in some forms of the disease, the brain.
+There are 3 types of Gaucher disease each based on the presence or absence of early-onset brain involvement.

 - Type 1 is the most common form in Western countries and in this form brain development is normal.
 Type 1 is currently treatable.

 - Type 2 is rare and involves severe neurological (brain) abnormalities.
 It is usually fatal within the first 2 years, and it is currently untreatable.

 - Type 3 is rare in the United States and Europe; however, it is the most common form of the disease worldwide.
 Individuals with Type 3 have some neurological involvement but with the currently available treatment can live into their 50’s.

 For more information, visit NIH Genetic and Rare Diseases Information Center or National Gaucher Foundation